takeshi-aihana/CMake_Help_ja/Help/manual/ctest.1.rst

  Disable timing summary information for subprojects.

  This option tells CTest not to print summary information for each subproject associated with the tests run.
  If there are no subprojects on the tests, nothing extra is printed.

  See `Label and Subproject Summary`_.

+ Disable timing summary information for subprojects.

+ This option tells CTest not to print summary information for each subproject associated with the tests run.
+ If there are no subprojects on the tests, nothing extra is printed.

+ See `Label and Subproject Summary`_.

 .. option:: --test-dir <dir>

+ Specify the directory in which to look for tests, typically a CMake project build directory.
+ If not specified, the current directory is used.

  Specify the directory in which to look for tests, typically a CMake project build directory.
  If not specified, the current directory is used.

 .. option:: --test-output-size-passed <size>